Chocolate Rain: Spoofs and tributes

 "Chocolate Rain" is the subject of numerous parodies, tributes, remixes, and covers on the Internet.
-Major musical artists (such as John Mayer and Green Day drummer Tre Cool) have spoofed the song on TV and YouTube and Blamesociety Productions produced its own parody using Chad Vader.
+Major musical artists such as John Mayer and Green Day drummer Tre Cool have spoofed the song on TV and YouTube.

 Zonday himself appeared on the August 2007 episode of VH1's Best Week Ever and performed a parody called "Summer Break".
-In March 2008, Zonday performed the song during YouTube Live - during the same show, Bo Burnham (with his song "Welcome to YouTube") made a comical reference to the song, with the lyrics "Your favourite coat's got a doo-doo stain, I pray to God that's Chocolate Rain."
+In March 2008, Zonday performed the song during YouTube Live; during the same show, Bo Burnham (with his song "Welcome to YouTube") made a comical reference to the song, with the lyrics "Your favourite coat's got a doo-doo stain, I pray to God that's Chocolate Rain."
 Zonday was featured in the music video for rock band Weezer's song "Pork and Beans" and appeared in a YouTube video with Weezer's Brian Bell to play an acoustic version of "Pork and Beans" on June 3, 2008.
 Zonday himself appeared as a guest voice on an episode of Robot Chicken, where the song was spoofed as "Chocolate Grain".
 The song was part of the mashup "Like Tears In Chocolate Rain" from Neil Cicierega's Mouth Sounds.

 On April 2, 2008, South Park aired "Canada on Strike", in which Zonday appears talking about "Chocolate Rain" (along with other Internet memes), only to be killed when a stare from the Dramatic Look Gopher makes his head explode.
 The title of the hit was humorously manipulated in the phrase "get ready for some chocolate pain" within the episode.
 The episode brought back the video's popularity and boosted its views by over one million in the days following its airing.
 In The Office episode "Business Ethics," Michael Scott confesses that when he discovered YouTube, he "watched Cookie Monster sings 'Chocolate Rain' about a thousand times".
 This prompted the creation of several such videos a few days later.
 While making a guest appearance on Jimmy Kimmel Live in April 2007, Paul Reubens debuted a spoof educational movie called Journey to Banana Land that beckoned "Chocolate Rain" when the narrator mentions cocoa trees; Zonday's YouTube video is used as Reubens sings along (Zonday himself performed the song on Kimmel in August 2007, to a mixed audience reception.)
 On 30 Rock, Liz called Toofer "Chocolate Rain" in "SeinfeldVision".
-It was also referenced in the SpongeBob SquarePants episode "Boating Buddies".
-Squidward spills hot chocolate on himself and SpongeBob says, "Chocolate Rain!"

-On July 28, 2017 the rock and roll jam band Phish paid tribute to the song by performing it as the opening number to their Baker's Dozen chocolate donut themed concert at Madison Square Garden.
+On July 28, 2017, the rock and roll jam band Phish paid tribute to the song by performing it as the opening number to their Baker's Dozen chocolate donut–themed concert at Madison Square Garden.